nginx/unit-docs/source/configuration.rst

            "success": "Reconfiguration done."
        }

-The log is written in the Combined Log Format.
-Example of a log line:
+The log is written in the `Combined Log Format
+<https://httpd.apache.org/docs/2.2/logs.html#combined>`__.
+Example of a log
+line:

 .. code-block:: none